Labo-Lacourse/stepmix/scripts/README.md

 Application example
 -----------------------
 The data come from the combined 1976 and 1977 datasets of the American General Social Survey (GSS) and were obtained using the R package `gssr` (https://github.com/kjhealy/gssr).
-The dataset can is available [here](https://drive.google.com/file/d/1gxIQimk-iBTbEZwblOmdwY1nyJyMi7YN/view) and is composed of the following 4 variables:
+The dataset can be downloaded [here](https://drive.google.com/file/d/1gxIQimk-iBTbEZwblOmdwY1nyJyMi7YN/view) and is composed of the following 4 variables:

  - `papres`: Father's occupational prestige score
     - 0="Low", 1="Medium", 2="High"